template-tools/template-sync/README.md

 ### updateUsedBy

-Updates usedBy section of the template branch
+Updates usedBy section of the template branch.

 #### Parameters